 - Submit documentation (see Documentation Guidelines) by uploading it on the Disclosure Form or submit it via fax, email or mail.
 NOTE:

-- Service Animal (as defined by the ADA) requests do not have to submit documentation unless specifically requested by DRO.
+- Service Animal (as defined by the ADA) disclosures do not have to submit documentation unless specifically requested by DRO.

 - Students requesting accommodations within University Housing (including service animals or emotional support animals) should also review Accommodations within University Housing for additional information and requirements.